ShamilUmaev/ShamilUmaev/README.md

 ------------------

 In 2016, I started my journey in IT by doing an apprenticeship as an Information Technology Assistant in college.
-I graduated in 2019, learning the basics of programming, databases, and networking during my college years.
-Right after graduating, I began working as a Technical Supporter, a job I still do today.
+In 2019, I graduated with a foundation in programming, databases, and networking from my college education.
+Right after graduating, I stepped into the role of a Technical Supporter, a position I’ve remained in ever since.

 However, in 2022, while working in tech support, I discovered web development.
 I found it interesting and enjoyable.
 It made me really happy, and I decided I wanted to do it every day.